CTHRU/Hitrava/README.md

 For a full changelog of earlier versions, please look [`here`](./CHANGELOG.md).

 ## Release Notes
-### Version 3.4.2 (build 2007.0601)
+### Version 3.5.0 (build 2007.0801)
-#### Solved Issues
+#### New features and changes
-- Corrected an error where parsing would error out for activities recorded on devices that provide speed values as numbers with a decimal fraction (e.g Band Pro devices).
-Closes #15.
+- ZIP conversion: added support for the new Huawei data format as of July, 7th in the ZIP/JSON data.
+Closes #16.

 ## Copyright and License
 [![nposl3.0][shield nposl3.0]][tldrlegal nposl3.0]